-Here, we propose a general method to make this location savings adjustment that can be applied depending on aggregate or industry-specific data available (recalling comparable facts and circumstances).
+Here, we propose a general method to make this location savings adjustment that can be applied to comparable enterprise operating profits depending on aggregate or industry-specific data available (recalling comparable facts and circumstances).

 Developing Country Comparables

 Although more research is needed, we can establish that wage shares are higher in developed compared to developing countries.
-For example, the most recent net wage & salaries shares of the United States and the United Kingdom are, respectively, 0.734 and 0.722 (they are near neighbors), while in developing Mexico and South Africa they are, respectively, 0.422 and 0.597 (distant from developed country wage shares).
+For example, the most recent (2016) net wage & salaries shares of the United States and the United Kingdom are, respectively, 0.574 and 0.563 (they are near neighbors), while in developing Mexico and India they are, respectively, 0.287 and 0.337 (distant from developed country wage shares).

 Wage & Salaries Shares and Capital/Output Ratios